DClayton12/LinkedIn/README.md

 Darnel Clayton
+www.linkedin.com/in/dclayton12
 7/2015

 TECHNOLOGIES:
 	Google Custom Search API, LinkedIn API, JQuery, AJAX, and PHP.

-USECASE: 1.
+USECASE:
-	Collect LinkedIn profiles in standard format to match and merge with existing contact and customer records in database and indexed in solr.
+	1.Collect LinkedIn profiles in standard format to match and merge with existing contact and customer records in database and indexed in solr.

 	2. Embed this web application into user interface.
 As a user authenticates with LinkedIn we may collect this data to extend user profiles.
 For example,We may learn about the user's skills, connections, education and employment history.
 This application will be very useful because the user will not have to spend the time inputing this information.